 International and interprovincial trade impediments, including unnecessary red tape, cost businesses and investors time and money.

-• Enact strict, enforceable subsidy rules.
+• Enacted strict, enforceable subsidy rules.

 Registry Contacts: